fariasmarcos/heroic-games-launcher-flatpak/README.md

 Run the build script:
 ```
-./build.sh # It will ask for your password, so it can add a local remote called heroic-test.
+./build.sh #you may need to enter your password in order to set up the local remote.
 ```

 Install and run:
 ```
 flatpak install --user heroic-test io.github.flavioislima.HeroicGamesLauncher
-flatpak run io.github.flavioislima.HeroicGamesLauncher # --enable-logging to debug.
+flatpak run io.github.flavioislima.HeroicGamesLauncher #--enable-logging to debug.
 ```